dcrubro/columnlynx/README.md

 This project includes the CXXOPTS Library distributed under the MIT License

 This project includes the [Wintun Library](https://www.wintun.net/), distributed under the MIT License or the GPL-2.0 License.
+This project utilizes it under the MIT license.

 *See **ATTRIBUTIONS.md** for details.*